MA HistoryFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The MA comprises six taught units and a research dissertation.
-Teaching on the programme moves from lectures, through seminars, to one-on-one supervision and likewise the focus develops from broader units, through more specialised ones, to your chosen dissertation topic.
-Please note that optional units can vary each year.
+Teaching on the programme moves from lectures, through seminars, to one-on-one supervision.
+Likewise, the focus develops from broader units, through more specialised ones, to your chosen dissertation topic.

 Teaching Block 1

 You begin with a series of core and optional units.
 All students take Academic Research and Writing and Approaches to History - core MA units that enable you to develop critical research skills and approaches that underlie the later assessments.

 You also choose a further unit from a wide range of Lecture Response Units (interactive units that combine seminar and lecture elements) on subjects that span the period from 1000 to the present.
 Alternatively, in place of the LRU you may choose the specialist skills unit Research Skills for Medievalists, which provides training in palaeography and manuscript studies.

 - Constructing the Other